neeraj9956/neeraj9956/README.md

 - 👋 Hi, I’m  Neeraj Ravi Pratap
-- 👀 I’m student at NIT KURUKSHETRA
+- 👀 I’m  Associate Software Engineer with more than 1 year.
-- 🌱 I’m currently learning Machine Learning
+- 🌱 I’m currently working on ERPNext using Frappe------->  Javascript,Python,MySql,Jquery,Jinja,Docker,.

 - 📫 How to reach me neeraj880834@gmail.com